 Community

-Regional Meetings
+Meetings

 Meetings are held at least once a week and are typically one hour to ninety minutes.
-WFS meetings use a discussion format, so chairs are usually placed in a circle and the ideal size is six to ten women.
+In-person meetings use a discussion format, so chairs are usually placed in a circle and the ideal size is six to ten women.
 This provides every woman a chance to be involved in discussions if she wishes.
 To reduce distractions and allow everyone to feel heard, participants try to refrain from handwork, eating, and side conversations.
 Triggers are reduced by refraining from using specific names/brands of alcohol or drugs, not telling drinking or using stories, and coming to meetings sober, without having ingested any alcohol and/or drugs the day of the meeting.

 All WFS meetings follow a structured format: